-The Netherlands international has informed fans, through his official website, that he will not sign a new deal at the Emirates.Arsenal captain Robin Van Persie has confirmed that he will not be signing a new contract at the club.
+The Netherlands international has informed fans through his official website that he will not sign a new deal at the Emirates Stadium due to disagreements over the club's direction

-Van Persie's future has long been the subject of speculation, with the likes of Manchester City and Juventus rumored to be hoping to sign the striker, who has one year left to run on his current deal at the Emirates.
+Van Persie's future has long been the subject of speculation, with the likes of Manchester City and Juventus rumoured to have made enquiries for the striker who has one year left to run on his current deal at the Emirates Stadium.

-"I’ve thought long and hard about it, but I have decided not to extend my contract.
-You guys, the fans, have of course the right to disagree with my view and decision and I will always respect your opinions."
+"I've thought long and hard about it, but I have decided not to extend my contract."

-The news is a bitter blow to Arsene Wenger, who stated on Tuesday that it was imperative to keep the PFA Player of the Year with Arsenal "at all costs."
+The news will come as a bitter blow to Wenger, who stated on Tuesday that it was imperative to keep the PFA Player of the Year with Arsenal "at all costs".

-A string of clubs across Europe are likely to be interested in signing the player, who netted 37 goals in all competitions last season.
+A string of clubs across Europe are likely to be interested in signing Van Persie, who netted 37 goals in all competitions last season.

 |8/1||Arsenal are 8/1 to win the 2012-13 Premier League title with William Hill|